- Name: Space Valour

 Ok, so now you may be wondering where the rest of Space Valour originates.
 Well, you probably recognize the main torso from Daimos, even though it's been modified to hold those disc launchers and the shoulder shields.
 Speaking of which, both them and the legs come from Battle Fever Robo, but four small wheels have been added on the bottom.
 The arms are from Leopardon and the fists...well, I just noticed the fists seem to be unique, too.
 Although they are very similar to the fists from Battle Fever, Daltanious and GodSigma, they are in fact different.
 The circular "layer" nearest to the elbows is actually raised up, whereas it's lower on the others.
 Interesting.

 Anyway, back to the rundown, the sword is from the Takatoku "Daikengo" Jumbo and although I'm not sure if it's the exact same mechanism, the "Super Jumbo Jeeg" from Takara utilizes the disc launching gimmick.
 It wouldn't surprise me if it's from there considering the popularity of Jeeg in Italy.
 The missiles look very much like the missiles from the Nakajima line of Jumbos, but are a different size and usually not interchangeable.
-Of course, there's always slight variations on these things so your experience may be different, but I wouldn't count on it.
+Of course, there are always slight variations on these things so your experience may be different, but I wouldn't count on it.
 Lastly, you can see nods to both Dangard Ace and Daltanious among the sticker designs.
 Oh, speaking of the stickers, you'll notice that mine is missing the stripes that go around the forearms.

 Back to variations for a second here.
 Although this toy is most often called "Space Valour", you might find it from time to time in other boxes.
 The second most common one is called "Zork", but there is a third.
 I can't remember the name of it right now since I've only seen it once and apparently forgot to save the picture.
 But I think it's something like "Warrior Of Space" in Italian or something like that.
 I'll try to find out.
 All three boxes feature similar artwork on the front.